 Why won’t the banks accept my rental allowance?

 Some banks have more conservative lending policies and as such, won’t accept your rent allowance for private accommodation.
 This is because Defence Housing Australia subsidises the rent on a monthly basis, whereas military personnel are paid fornightly.

 This causes complications for some banks that simply don’t understand how allowances work.
 Luckily, we know lenders that may include this allowance.

 Please call us on 1300 889 743 or enquire online and we can help you make your military benefits count towards a home loan.

 Will the banks include my lump sum payments?

 The government provides a variety of lump sum payments to those in the military, however not all banks will take these payments into account.

-- Returned from combat overseas: If you have served as a soldier, you may be paid a sizeable lump sum for your service.
+- Returned from combat overseas: If you’ve served as a soldier, you may be paid a sizeable lump sum for your service.
 These payments are usually tax free and as such, will not be included by the banks.

-- During your overseas posting: If you have worked for the Department of Defence at an overseas base and have been paid a bonus for your work, some banks will consider this.
+- During your overseas posting: If you’ve worked for the Department of Defence at an overseas base and have been paid a bonus for your work, some banks will consider this.
 However, it depends on whether this income is ongoing.

 Is your income ongoing?